Progress Party (Norway): International relations

 The Progress Party does not belong to any international political groups, and does not have any official sister parties.
-Historically the party has not compared itself to other European parties, and has sought to rather establish its own identity.
+Historically the party has not compared itself to other European parties, and has sought to instead establish its own identity.
 An international secretary for the party in the same year said that the party had been connected with a "misunderstood right-wing radical label", partly because people with nationalistic and "hopeless attitudes" had previously been involved in the party.
-Such persons were said no longer to be involved.
+Such persons were said to no longer be involved.

 The Progress Party was originally inspired by its Danish counterpart, the Progress Party, which ultimately lost parliamentary representation and fell into the fringes of Danish politics.
-In recent years, the Norwegian party has rather considered Denmark's Venstre to be its sister party.
-Although Venstre formally is aligned with the Norwegian Liberal Party, some politicians of the party has voiced support for the Progress Party.
-The party has been compared by some journalists to the Danish People's Party while others such as political scientist Cas Mudde has regarded the Progress Party to be somewhere in between these two parties.
-Some prominent individual Progress Party politicians. including former Justice Minister Per-Willy Amundsen and Christian Tybring-Gjedde support an official partnership with Sweden Democrats (SD), although historically the party at large has not supported such collaboration.
+In recent years, the Norwegian party has instead considered Denmark's Venstre to be its sister party.
+Although Venstre formally is aligned with the Norwegian Liberal Party, some politicians of the party have voiced support for the Progress Party.
+The party has been compared by some journalists to the Danish People's Party while others such as political scientist Cas Mudde have regarded the Progress Party to be somewhere in between these two parties.
+Some prominent individual Progress Party politicians. including former Justice Minister Per-Willy Amundsen and former MP Christian Tybring-Gjedde support an official partnership with Sweden Democrats (SD), although historically the party at large has not supported such collaboration.
 In 2022, party leader Sylvi Listhaug stated that she welcomed the SD's growth in votes and supported the party during the 2022 Swedish general election, but has stated that while her party has common ground with the Sweden Democrats on immigration and law & order, differences in economic policy prevent the Progress Party from considering the SD as a sister party and that the Progress Party as a whole was not looking to build any international alliances.